By Joe Yeado

 High gravity beers and lagers require higher yeast cell counts, so you can repeat the process to ensure the starter is full of healthy yeast.

 - To do so, put the flask in the fridge so the yeast falls out of suspension and collections at the bottom.

 - Carefully pour some liquid out of the flask to ensure there’s enough room to add more wort.

 - Then repeat the steps to boil and cool DME and top off the flask with fresh wort.

 A yeast starter kit is a relatively inexpensive purchase that will help your beer ferment more quickly and completely while reducing the production of off flavors that will negatively affect your beer.
 The result will be better tasting, more consistent beer.

-Founder and President at Gathering Place Brewing Company
+Joe Yeado is an example of a homebrewer turned pro brewer.
+He’s the Founder and President at Gathering Place Brewing Company in Milwaukee, WI.